Ucommerce

 Authentication gives you control over who has access to your backoffice.

 By default, Ucommerce automatically authenticates as a test administrator account.
 This is very useful when developing locally, so you do not have to set up authentication from the get-go.
 When going to production this should be changed, however, so the back office is protected from unverified use, and handle individual user permissions.
-Ucommerce leverages the built-in ASP.NET Core authorization to restrict access to the back office API.
+Ucommerce leverages the to restrict access to the back office API.
 This means that you will have to implement an ASP.NET authorization system yourself.

-We suggest that you implement an authorization system using OpenID Connect since this will enable you to use single sign-on (SSO), allowing you to share logins between Ucommerce and other OAuth-enabled applications like a CMS.
+We suggest that you implement an authorization system using since this will enable you to use single sign-on (SSO), allowing you to share logins between Ucommerce and other OAuth-enabled applications like a CMS.

 Add an external identity provider

 Ucommerce takes care of the local login session, so you need to set up a scheme that will take care of logging in the user.
-Additionally, Ucommerce needs an implementation of the IExternalClaimsMapper interface.
+Additionally, Ucommerce needs an implementation of the interface.

 Use the options hook when calling AddBackOffice() in program.cs, to configure your scheme: